 In June 2019, the Council approved two objectives developed by the Skate Committee.
 In March 2020, the Committee developed a problem statement and an additional objective.
-Neither the Skate Committee nor the Council have developed goals per se for Amendment 5, though there is some language in the problem statement and objectives that articulates desired outcomes.
+In June 2020, the Council considered the recommendations, but tasked the Committee with further development.
+The Skate Committee met on August 6 and again on September 10 and developed the new language below with the input of the PDT and Advisory Panel.
+This section will be updated after the September Council meeting.
 The Council should settle on its problem statement, goal(s), and objective(s) prior to proceeding much further with this action.